leozhangML/quotient_rml/README.md

 ## Acknowledgements

-This project was funded by the London Mathematical Society Undergraduate Research Bursaries 2022 and was supervised by Ximena Fernández (Durham University).
+This project was funded by the London Mathematical Society Undergraduate Research Bursaries (2022) and was supervised by [Ximena Fernández](https://ximenafernandez.github.io/).

 ### References
 <a id="1">[1]</a>